dereckdemezquita/cs-R/README.md

 }
 ```

-Let's do a simple t-test a relatively simple operation.
+Let's do a simple t-test a relatively simple operation; here's a preview of our data:

 ```r